lillian-zhao/Project02_CitybikesDashboard_Starter/README.md

 >
 >Challenge 7.5: Color

+<h3>Your Choice Visualization (AI-Assisted):</h3>

+Challenge 8: **Your Choice Visualization**
+>Step 1: Choose a visualization from the provided list.
+>
+>Step 2: Use an AI tool (e.g. Gemini, ChatGPT, Cursor) to help implement it.

 <h3>Deployment:</h3>

-Challenge 8: **Deploying Your Dashboard**
+Challenge 9: **Deploying Your Dashboard**
->Challenge 8.1: Setting Up Local Configurations
+>Challenge 9.1: Setting Up Local Configurations
 >
->Challenge 8.2: Deploying the Application
+>Challenge 9.2: Deploying the Application

 <hr>